GabeScott/standard-works-vault/General Conference/1974 October - The Most Vital Information.md

 While winging across the South Pacific, an airline stewardess asked me and my wife if we were Mormons after our third serving of milk.
 Receiving a positive answer, she said with a radiance we shall never forget: “I can hardly wait to get back to California after this trip because I am scheduled for the third discussion from the missionaries, and I already know that it is true.”
 Yes, she was baptized.
 She found a young man to match her faith.
 They have a beautiful little family.
 They’re on their way.

 May I introduce you to a successful young executive who writes: “Our family had it made.
 My wife and I were close, the three children were well adjusted, and then it happened.
 Jeff and Angela started to attend Primary with the neighbor’s children.
 From then on each Primary day our dinner hour became an instant replay of Primary.
-As parents, we couldn’t believe the great thoughts and attitudes—yes, and ‘a little child shall lead them.’
-[Isa.
-11:6.]
-Well, that was the beginning, [he writes], and now after two years as members of the Lord’s true church, we really do have it made.
+As parents, we couldn’t believe the great thoughts and attitudes—yes, and ‘a little child shall lead them.’ \[[[Isaiah 11.6|Isa.
+11:6]].\] Well, that was the beginning, \[he writes\], and now after two years as members of the Lord’s true church, we really do have it made.
 Our family didn’t really know what family unity and true happiness were all about until Mormonism came into our family circle.”

 One woman in a South American country, intrigued by the sincerity of the Mormon missionaries, invited them back to meet the family that evening.
 But unfortunately her husband did not share her feelings, and the young men were greeted by a note on the door turning them away.
 She fasted and prayed that the Lord might intercede.
 And you know, it was just about six weeks later that the husband told her about two fine young men he had met on the bus coming home.
 He arranged for them to share their message with the family, and all six were baptized.
 It was not until then that the wife explained that these were the same two young men whom she had tried to introduce him to earlier.
 “God moves in a mysterious way his wonders to perform.”
-(See Hymns, no. 48.)
+(See *Hymns,* no. 48.)

 Most people agree that Mormons are happy people, Mormons are stable people, and Mormons are dedicated people.
 Mormons are trustworthy people, and Mormons are healthy people.
 And yet I hear you saying, “Ah, but I know a Mormon who does thus and so.”
 My testimony to you today is that if you know a Mormon who is doing wrong, it is not because of his religious teachings.
 It is in spite of his religious teachings, and we sincerely hope that he will repent soon, for where much is given, much is expected.